We've written the playbook on how to monetise customers through meaningful engagement

 Banks must ensure that products and services are tailored and relevant to the customer, and messages/notifications are delivered at the optimum moment (in the customer’s language) – but the most important element is the digital offering itself.

-It’s about understanding customers and providing them with a digital solution that not only matches their needs, but incentivizes engagement.
+It’s about understanding customers and providing them with a digital solution that not only matches their needs, but incentivises engagement.
 Fail to get that right and they will just take the bare minimum they need from their bank, leaving little opportunity for an upsell.